ALIYA2Group/Mod20_Segment_3/README.md

 ## Here is the Question the team hopes to answer with the data

-> Based on past features of science exploration and calculation on melting and atmosphere changes, we extract, transform and load the selected trends to show the sea-ice diminishing from 2003-2020 to try and predict at what point in time in the future these factors would impact the melting of the arctic sea ice extent.
+> Based on past features of science exploration and calculation on melting and atmosphere changes, we extract, transform and load the selected trends to show the sea-ice diminishing from 2003-2020 to try and predict at what point in time in the future these factors would impact the melting of the Arctic sea ice.

 ## Description of the data exploration phase of the project

 * Extract

-Thru data exploration we determined that we wanted to use Artic data only, because it will melt faster than Antartica.
+Through data exploration, we determined that we wanted to use Arctic data only as it is melting faster than Antarctic.

 ![P5](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/P5.PNG)